 Founder and Director of Wild Abundance; Instructor for Carpentry & Natural Building, Women’s Empowerment, Homesteading, Permaculture & Gardening, Foraging & Medicine Making, and Primitive Skills

-Natalie (she/her) is the visionary behind Wild Abundance, as well as a primary instructor for women’s carpentry classes and the Natural Building and Tiny House Workshop, among other classes.
+Natalie (she/her) is the visionary behind Wild Abundance, and has been a primary instructor for women’s carpentry classes and the Natural Building and Tiny House Workshop, among other classes.
 She’s passionate about teaching and sharing practical skills to help all kinds of people feel more confident, empowered, and capable.